-\ In this section any references to "Denbury," "our" or "we" refers to Denbury Onshore, LLC, or in case of references to CO2 pipeline infrastructure, an affiliate of Denbury Onshore, LLC.
+^{} In this section any references to "Denbury," "our" or "we" refers to Denbury Onshore, LLC, or in case of references to CO2 pipeline infrastructure, an affiliate of Denbury Onshore, LLC.

-USE OF CO2 FROM INDUSTRIAL SOURCES\
+USE OF CO, FROM INDUSTRIAL SOURCES

-Denbury is currently party to several contracts to purchase carbon dioxide ("CO2") from industrial sources (CO2 from these sources is also known as anthropogenic or man-made CO2) to use in our enhanced oil recovery ("EOR") operations.
-We currently purchase CO2 from an industrial facility in Port Arthur, Texas, an ammonia plant in Geismar, Louisiana and the Lost Cabin gas plant in Wyoming.
-These three sources currently supply, on average, over 100 MMcf/d of CO2 for our EOR operations.
+Denbury is currently party to several contracts to purchase carbon dioxide (CO2) from industrial sources (CO2 from these sources is also known as anthropogenic or man-made CO2) to use in our enhanced oil recovery (EOR) operations.
+We have contracts to purchase CO2 from an industrial facility in Port Arthur, Texas, an ammonia plant in Geismar, Louisiana and the Lost Cabin Gas Plant in Wyoming.
+Between 2014 and 2016, these three sources supplied over 85 MMcf/d of CO2 for our EOR operations.
 Denbury also owns an interest in the CO2 at LaBarge Field in Wyoming, which is captured from the Shute Creek Plant.
 The CO2 captured from these industrial sources could otherwise be released into the atmosphere.
 Additionally, we are working to take deliveries from a coal-fired power plant in Mississippi and are in ongoing discussions with other parties who have plans to construct plants near the Green Pipeline.